Wednesday, August 31, 2016

 Monday, August 15, 2016

 The truth is I think this is a story that needs to exist in visual form to judge it properly.
-It's missing episodes hint at a weird and creepy tone - like The Mind Robber but without the laughs - but fundamentally nothing much actually happens.
+The missing episodes hint at a weird and creepy tone - like The Mind Robber but without the laughs - but fundamentally nothing much happens.
 No one in this story really gets to do anything.
 Steven and Dodo play games against a series of odd opponents but even though there is supposed to be a threat here it never feels that threatening.
-The Celestial Toymaker could feel terrifying and the idea that losing to the Toymaker gets you turned into a toy for him to use in his new games is the stuff of genuine horror but is always danced around and never quite properly considered.
+The Celestial Toymaker could feel terrifying and the idea that losing to the Toymaker gets you turned into a toy for him to use in his new games is the stuff of genuine horror but isn't taken on with the right vigor.
+Imagine what Philip Hinchcliffe and Robert Holmes might have made of this.

-It wouldn't matter so much if the Steven and Dodo had an intresting story (or acted in an interesting way) but they're just not well-used.
+It wouldn't matter so much if Steven and Dodo had an interesting story (or acted in an interesting way) but they're just not well-used.
 Even Peter Purves struggles here.
 And poor Jackie Lane is given a character with the brains of a goldfish.
-Creepy atmosphere on its own does not a good story make.
-You need something at the core of it and this has...nothing.
+The creepy atmosphere on its own does not a good story make.
+You need something at the core of it and this has nothing solid enough to grip onto.

 There's potential here.
-Potential for something truly dark and surreal but in the end its just a series of dull set pieces revolving around games that no one wants to play.
-The Doctor and The Toymaker have met before in some unseen adventure and there's a fascination about what the Toymaker is, which is explored in other media.
+Potential for something truly dark and surreal but in the end, it's just a series of dull set pieces revolving around games that no one wants to play.
+Also, the fact that The Doctor and The Toymaker have met before in some unseen adventure is left floating in the ether and there's a fascination about what the Toymaker is, which has been explored in other parts of the Doctor Who world, particularly the Virgin New Adventures.

 So I'm afraid The Celestial Toymaker doesn't do it for me.
-It's never quite lives up to its potential but as I said I think to judge it properly and fairly you'd need to see the whole thing.
+It never quite lives up to its potential but I think to judge it properly and fairly you'd need to see the whole thing.
 Based on three audio episodes and the one surviving video episode it'll be a while before I bother to watch this again.
 As Dodo herself says, "...this is really a very sad place,"

 I'd be interested to hear anyone defend this story so feel free to add to the comments below.